animeshon/docs/docs/ashen/concepts.md

 ### Work in progress

-More informations will be made available on [Discuss](https://discuss.animeshon.com) and [GitHub](https://github.com/animeshon) as development continues. -->
+More informations will be made available on [GitHub](https://github.com/animeshon) as development continues. -->